-1. Introduction.
+1. Introduction

-There is nothing in the wording of Article 118a [TEC] to indicate that the concepts of "working environment", "safety" and "health" as used in that provision should, in the absence of other indications, be interpreted restrictively, and not as embracing all factors, physical or otherwise, capable of affecting the health and safety of the worker in his working environment, including in particular certain aspects of the organization of working time.
+'There is nothing in the wording of Article 118a [TEC] to indicate that the concepts of "working environment", "safety" and "health" as used in that provision should, in the absence of other indications, be interpreted restrictively, and not as embracing all factors, physical or otherwise, capable of affecting the health and safety of the worker in his working environment, including in particular certain aspects of the organization of working time.
 On the contrary, the words "especially in the working environment" militate in favour of a broad interpretation of the powers which Article 118a confers upon the Council for the protection of the health and safety of workers.
 Moreover, such an interpretation of the words "safety" and "health" derives support in particular from the preamble to the Constitution of the World Health Organization to which all the Member States belong.
-Health is there defined as a state of complete physical, mental and social well-being that does not consist only in the absence of illness or infirmity.'.
-1469
+Health is there defined as a state of complete physical, mental and social well-being that does not consist only in the absence of illness or infirmity.'.1

-So, in its landmark decision of 1996, dismissing the British Government's arguments against the Working Time Directive, 1470 the Court of Justice of European Union (hereafter also CJEU) has provided a clear-cut answer to the crucial question of what does occupational health and safety (hereinafter OHS) mean in the community legal and political discourse.
+So, in its landmark decision of 1996, dismissing the British Government's arguments against the Working Time Directive, the Court of Justice of European Union (hereafter also CJEU) has provided a clear-cut answer to the crucial question of what does occupational health and safety (hereinafter OHS) mean in the community legal and political discourse.

-By doing so, the Court confirms, on the one hand, the recognition of unregulated working time as a major source of risk.1471
+By doing so, the Court confirms, on the one hand, the recognition of unregulated working time as a major source of risk.3

-On the other, by adopting the notion of health as defined into the WHO Constitution, the CJEU broadens the concept of risk from mere physical to psychical and psychosocial1472, thus emphasising the relevance of the workplace as 'environment' where the worker has the right to reach a state of complete physical, mental and social well-being.
+On the other, by adopting the notion of health as defined into the WHO Constitution, the CJEU broadens the concept of risk from mere

-1469 Case C-84/94 United Kingdom v Council [1996] ECR I-5793, point 15.
+1 Case C-84/94 United Kingdom v Council [1996] ECR I-5793, point 15.

-1470 Council Directive (EC) 93/104 concerning certain aspects of the organisation of working time [1993] OJ L307/18.
+2 Council Directive (EC) 93/104 concerning certain aspects of the organisation of working time [1993] OJ L307/18.

-Late 1996 decision of the CJEU and on the follow up of that regulation also in an HSO perspective see Evelyn Ellis, 'Case C-84/94 United Kingdom of Great Britain and Northern Ireland v.
+3 On the 1996 decision of the CJEU and on the follow up of that regulation also in an HSO perspective see Evelyn Ellis, 'Case C-84/94 United Kingdom of Great Britain and Northern Ireland v.
 Council [1996]', (1997) 34 CML Rev. 1049; Barry Fitzpatrick, 'Straining the Definition of Health and Safety?', (1997) 26 ILJ 115; Stephen Hardy, 'Harmonising European Working Time in an Enlarged EU: A Case of Failed 'Humanisation'?', (2006) 22 IJCCLIR 563; Jeff Kenner, 'Re-evaluating the concept of working time: an analysis of recent case law', (2004) 35 IRJ 588; Jeff Kenner, 'Working Time, Jaeger and the Seven-Year Itch', (2005) 11 Colum.J.Eur.L.
 53; Tobias Nowak, 'The Working Time Directive and the European Court of Justice' (2008) 15 Maastricht J. Eur. & Comp.
 L. 447; Piet Van Nuffel, 'Working Time Directive (UK v Council)', (1997) 3 Colum.J.Eur.L.
 298; Lisa Waddington, 'Towards a Healthier and More Secure European Social Policy?', (1997) 4 Maastricht J. Eur. & Comp.
 L. 83.